lgsevilla/basque-word-teacher/README.md

 ---

 ## Features
-- RESTful API for retrieving a random Basque word (noun or verb)
+- RESTful API for retrieving a random Basque word (noun or verb) from a PostgreSQL database running in a Docker container, using Jakarta Persistence (JPA) with Spring Boot
 - Chat endpoint for sending questions about a specific Basque word to an AI assistant
 - Sentence checking endpoint (planned for future versions) to validate user-written sentences for grammaticality and naturalness
 - Modular, testable Spring Boot codebase